Massimilianonigro/HARMONI/harmoni_detectors/harmoni_imageai/README.md

 1. Create your own model following the steps in the documentation of ImageAI here: [https://github.com/OlafenwaMoses/ImageAI/blob/master/imageai/Detection/Custom/CUSTOMDETECTIONTRAINING.md](https://github.com/OlafenwaMoses/ImageAI/blob/master/imageai/Detection/Custom/CUSTOMDETECTIONTRAINING.md).
 At the end of this process you will obtain 2 files: a model.h5 and a config.json.
-2. Put these two files in the following path  `HARMONI/harmoni_model/yolo/[PUT HERE]` in the container.
+2. Put these two files in the following path  `HARMONI/harmoni_models/yolo/[PUT HERE]` in the container.
 Be sure that names coincide with the ones in `custom_configuration.yaml` file under `harmoni_imageai` folder.

 Full documentation of ImageAI: [https://github.com/OlafenwaMoses/ImageAI#readme](https://github.com/OlafenwaMoses/ImageAI#readme)

+The following documentation refers to the ImageAI request.

+The API for ImageAI has:

+- Request Name: ActionType: START (to start the ImageAI detection)
+- Body: no body
+- Response: no response only State (int)

+- Request Name: ActionType: STOP (to stop the ImageAI detection)
+- Body: no body
+- Response: no response only State (int)

 Here are the steps that you can follow in order to run the ImageAI service in HARMONI.

 **YoloV3**
 Run the following commands in order to run camera service and yolo service in two different terminals: